 Whether you’re going with a wired or Bluetooth pair of headphones, my favorite pair in either category are made by Bang & Olufsen.
 The Beoplay H6 headphones, the wired pair, have absolutely stunned me with their audio quality.
 They sound better than any other pair of headphones I’ve ever worn; if you’d like to hear more, I’ve already given them a full review.
 The same goes for their Beoplay H8 Bluetooth headphones, which ended my multi-year quest to find “the” Bluetooth headphones.
 I can’t see anyone being unhappy with either pair, and yes, the H8s do have a “wired mode,” so if you’re looking for the best of both worlds, that’s the pair for you.

 There’s no right or wrong answer in the wireless versus Bluetooth headphones debate; both styles have their high points and weak spots.
-I have both types of headphones and gravitate more toward one depending on the day and what I’m doing.
+I have both types of headphones and gravitate more toward one depending on the day and what I’m a dog.